Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Overview of Results and Notation

 \subsection{Notation}

 We collect here notation to be used for the rest of the paper.
-The population data generating process (DGP) is denoted by $P_n$ and is defined by the joint law of the random variables $(Y,\D, X')'$.
-For a given $n$, $\{(y_i, \d, x_i')'\}_{i=1}^n$ constitute $n$ draws from $P_n$.
-In general, the DGP may vary with $n$, along with features such as parameters, distributions, an so forth, as discussed in Section \ref{sec-vary with n}.
-This is generally suppressed for notational clarity.
+The data generating process (DGP) is denoted by $P_n$ and is defined by the joint law of the random variables $(Y,\D, X')'$.
+For a given $n$, $\{(y_i, \d, x_i')'\}_{i=1}^n$ constitute draws from $P_n$.
+The DGP may vary with $n$, along with features such as parameters, distributions, and so forth, as discussed in Section \ref{sec-vary with n}.
+This is generally suppressed for clarity.
+We adopt the following conventions. \begin{description}